KarimElGarhy/BookMark-Manage/README.md

 # Usage
 To create a new bookmark, enter a name and URL in the input fields and click the "Save" button.
 The bookmark will be added to the list of bookmarks.

-To view your bookmarks, click the "View Bookmarks" button.
-The bookmarks will be displayed in a table with columns for the name, URL, and actions.

 To delete a bookmark, click the "Delete" button next to the bookmark in the table.